-A serious challenge facing graduate students is the relative isolation in which they work.
-This problem is most acute in the first months of a doctoral course, when the contrast with regular guided work, done to a definite syllabus and as a member of a group with shared interests, is sharpest.
+Graduate students have the challenge of working in relative isolation.
+The first months of a doctoral course can present a sharp contrast with regular guided work, done to a definite syllabus and as a member of a group with shared interests.
 You can, however, look for support in various directions.

-Faculty Members and other Graduates
+Faculty members and other graduates

-Various social events for classical graduates are provided by the Faculty and by graduates themselves.
+Various social events for classical graduates are usually provided by the Faculty and by graduates themselves.

-On the academic side, a lecture list and a list of forthcoming classical seminars and classes will be published each term on the Classics webpage at www.classics.ox.ac.uk.
+On the academic side, a lecture list and a list of forthcoming classical seminars and classes will be published each term on the Classics website at www.classics.ox.ac.uk.
 Graduates should normally attend one or two seminars a week: the Tuesday Ancient History seminar is one of the major focal points of the week for Ancient History graduate students and Faculty alike, and there is a range of regular seminars in Languages and Literature.
 You should choose those that attract you: do not restrict yourself to what is directly 'relevant' to your particular topic.
 They offer a good opportunity to meet like-minded graduates.
 This is particularly true of the 'Work in Progress' seminars held each term both in Ancient History and in Languages and Literature (with some joint sessions), at which graduates give papers on their own work.
 Giving a paper to such a group is an excellent way of gaining experience.
-PRS students in Classical Languages and Literature will be required to have attended at least two seminar series as a condition of transfer to full DPhil status; the normal expectation is that these two will be seminars studying a text or texts (see above under 2.
-Monitoring of Progress for DPhil Students) but other classes in areas relevant to a student's area of research may be substituted with the permission of the Director of Graduate Studies (Professor Gregory Hutchinson).
+PRS students in Classical Languages and Literature will be required to have attended at least two seminar series as a condition of transfer to full DPhil status.
+The normal expectation is that these two will be seminars studying a text or texts (see above under 2.
+Monitoring of Progress for DPhil Students) but other classes in areas relevant to a student's area of research may be substituted with the permission of the Director of Graduate Studies (Dr Adrian Kelly).
 New PRS in Languages and Literature who have come to Oxford from another university should attend the Research Techniques seminar along with the new Masters students.